ericdke/DetectImageColors/README.md

 1. Grab the files which name begins with "CD" and copy them to your Xcode Swift project.

-2. Optional: tweak CDSettings class variables
+2. Optional: tweak `CDSettings` variables

 3. Create color candidates from image